andreas128/RePaint/README.md

 **How to design a new schedule?**

-Adapt the inference schedule and visualize it using `python guided_diffusion/scheduler.py`.
-Then adapt a config file accordingly.
+Fill in your own parameters in this [line](https://github.com/andreas128/RePaint/blob/0fea066b52346c331cdf1bf7aed616c8c8896714/guided_diffusion/scheduler.py#L180) to visualize the schedule using `python guided_diffusion/scheduler.py`.
+Then copy a config file, set your parameters in these [lines](https://github.com/andreas128/RePaint/blob/0fea066b52346c331cdf1bf7aed616c8c8896714/confs/face_example.yml#L61-L65) and run the inference using `python test.py --conf_path confs/my_schedule.yml`.

 **How to speed up the inference?**

-The following settings are in the `schedule_jump_params` key in the config files.
+The following settings are in the [schedule_jump_params](https://github.com/andreas128/RePaint/blob/0fea066b52346c331cdf1bf7aed616c8c8896714/confs/face_example.yml#L61) key in the config files.
 You can visualize them as described above.

 - Reduce `t_T`, the total number of steps (without resampling).
 The lower it is, the more noise gets removed per step.
 - Reduce `jump_n_sample` to resample fewer times.